digital-work-lab/theses/index.md

 ## 4. Submission of the thesis

-Two copies in hardbound form (Spiral-/Klebe-/Hardcoverbindung, keine Schnellhefter) and one digital version each are to be submitted to the examination office.
+Two copies in hardbound form (Klebe-/Hardcoverbindung, keine Spiralbindung oder Schnellhefter) including a CD with the digital Version on it in a paper cover in each copy taped onto the last page of the thesis are to be submitted to the examination office.

+**Attention**: You have to put the "Declaration of consent for the inspection of an unpublished thesis" ("Einverständniserklärung zur Einsichtnahme einer unveröffentlichten Abschlussarbeit") lose in the thesis.

 - During opening hours Mon-Fri 10.00 - 12.00: Hand in the thesis at the examination office (Kapuzinerstr.
 25)
 - Outside of opening hours: Drop the thesis in the mailbox of the University Administration (Kapuzinerstr.
 16)
 - Dispatch by mail (the date of the postmark counts) Otto-Friedrich-University, Examination Office - 96045 Bamberg

-The digital thesis can be a CD-ROM or USB stick.
+The digital thesis has to be a CD-ROM.
 It contains the thesis as a PDF document, and possibly a digital appendix.

 ## 5. Thesis presentation

-- You present their master thesis.
-Evaluation criteria are stated [here](docs/evaluation.html#presentation).
+- You present your master thesis.
+- Evaluation criteria are stated [here](docs/evaluation.html#presentation).
 - You can suggest a date for the presentation (before or after submitting the thesis) and the thesis advisor selects a second examiner.

 ## 6. Grading and feedback session